yavyx/PaIntDB/PaIntDB _issues.md

 - Double lists when extracting study items.
 - Fix GO enrichment.
 Run GO enrichment on network or on full list (not all original genes are mapped) ?
 Both
 - Use decorators? to modify network generating functions.
+- Change gene_list to genes_df for all networks
+- Fix mapped genes in combined networks

 ### Dash GUI
 - How to handle exceptions
 - State not working in update_download_link
 - React errors

+## Vis module
-- Download button not working properly.
+- Reset view button not working

 ### DONE!
 - Make DB path a constant.